Emotional Intelligence: Why leaders need it

 Further reading: Skills that make a great leader in the workplace

 At Inkling, we partner with you to build learning experiences that drive mindset and behaviour change.
-We measure and benchmark emotional intelligence so you can see the direct impacts of our work together and know you’re making progress towards developing emotional intelligence capabilities in your leaders and team.
+We measure and benchmark emotional intelligence so you can see the direct impacts of our work together and know you’re making progress towards developing emotional intelligence in leadership and throughout your team.